Skip FOLIO Project Navigation

 Fork GitHub repository

-Most people have write permission to only the few https://github.com/folio-org repositories they regularly work on.
+Most people have write permission to only the few https://github.com/folio-org repositories that they regularly work on via their GitHub Teams.
 For contributions to any other repository you will need to “fork” it to your personal GitHub account, see the GitHub notes about working with forks.

 The starting point is the cloned folio-org repository as origin on your local machine and looks like this: